-is a 1977 film, the first to be entirely produced and set in New Zealand
+Donaldson's directorial debut, the film is also notable as the first to be entirely produced and set in New Zealand.

-If you were looking for the Hong Kong action game Sleeping Dogs, it can be found here
+If you were looking for the Hong Kong action game of the same name, it can be found here.

 - Day of the Jackboot: After a False Flag Operation in which soldiers are killed, the Prime Minister has a referendum held to grant himself vast emergency powers, declaring martial law, trial by military courts, the death sentence for offenses against the state, and instituting the paramilitary Special Police Force.